 Healthcare professionals highly recommend the use of telemedicine to geriatric patients, who either struggle with technology or are homebound.
 Individuals who live in inaccessible locations or are unable to take time off from work should also consider getting access to care virtually.
 If you have a pre-existing illness or acute medical conditions that don’t require a physical examination, telemedicine would also be suitable for you.

-For older adults who are more dependent and mobile, medical escort and transport services are also provided for doctors and hospital appointments, medication collection, visit daycare centres, and everything else in between.
+For older adults who are more dependent and mobile, medical escort and transport services are also available.
+Our Care Pros can accompany your elderly loved one to hospital appointments, medication collection, visits to daycare centres, and everything else in between, to ensure that they get to their destination or home safely.